WictorDalbosco/Computer-Visualization/README.md

 For this project we chose an dataset on [Kaggle](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows) that show us the top 1000 movies from all the time and we perfomed the data analysis and pre-processing, and a detailed, varied and relevant visualization for all the data, using histograms, heat maps, pair plots, bar plot, pie charts, box plot and wordclouds.

-A jupyter notebook can be found for faster visualization, or if you desire to run on a dashboard with streamlit, you can follow these steps:
+A [jupyter notebook](https://github.com/WictorDalbosco/Computer-Visualization/blob/main/computer_visualization.ipynb)can be found for faster visualization, or if you desire to run on a dashboard with streamlit, you can follow these steps:

 You will need the files in this repository and some libraries: